Russian oligarch Yevgeny Prigozhin appears to admit to US election interference – KION546

 Yevgeny Prigozhin, a Kremlin-linked oligarch known as “Vladimir Putin’s chef,” appeared to admit to Russian interference in US elections in a Telegram post on Monday.

-Prigozhin said that Russia has interfered, is interfering and will continue to interfere in US democracy, in response to a journalist’s question about Russia potentially interfering in US congressional elections on November 8.
+Prigozhin said that Russia has interfered, is interfering and will continue to interfere in the US democratic process, in response to a journalist’s question about Russia potentially meddling in US congressional elections on Tuesday.

 “I will answer you very subtly, and delicately and I apologize, I will allow a certain ambiguity.
 Gentlemen, we interfered, we interfere and we will interfere,” Prigozhin said.